What is Child Advocacy?

 What is the Child Protection and Advocacy project model?

 The Child Protection and Advocacy (CPA) project model is a set of specific interventions that focus on strengthening the child protection system (both formal and informal elements) at the community level, thus empowering local communities to strengthen the protection of children from abuse, neglect, exploitation and other forms of violence.
 The model strengthens both the protective environment for children, as well as for children themselves, to improve their well-being and fulfill their rights to protection.
 The primary beneficiaries of the CPA project model are children who are at risk of or currently suffering in situations of abuse, exploitation, neglect, discrimination, or other forms of violence within families or communities.
 The CPA project model was developed to provide a comprehensive framework for child protection work at the community level and to establish an evidence base for advocacy efforts at national, regional, and global levels.
-It uses a systems strengthening approach1, which emphasizes prevention, protection and response, coordination between sectors, and integrated responses that can benefit all children.
+It uses a systems strengthening approach, which emphasizes prevention, protection and response, coordination between sectors, and integrated responses that can benefit all children.
 This project model is accompanied by a toolkit that provides further guidance on implementation.
 The project model incorporates the learning and experience from numerous community-based child protection (CBCP) projects and vulnerable child advocacy (VCA) projects, adapting rich experiences and practices from inside as well as outside World Vision (WV).

 The CPA project model provides a guide, a starting point, rather than a prescriptive approach.
 It is a resource that enables local partners and WV program staff to develop appropriate interventions within their context.
 CPA projects need to be based upon an in-depth analysis by partners (or with partners) of the root causes of child protection issues in the community, as well as the effectiveness and gaps in the current child protection system.2 The Analysis, Design, and Planning Tool (ADAPT) for child protection guides national and local child protection analysis and mapping.
 Local partners can then collaborate in using the CPA project model and toolkit to develop strategies to strengthen children’s protection at the community level.